EdgeGallery/community/AppStore and Developer Joint PT/Release/v1.1/usermgmt-be 3rd party.md

 # Tripartite vulnerability investigation

-## UserMgmt tripartite dependencies check results(Critical:1, High:4)
+## UserMgmt-Be tripartite dependencies check results(Critical:1, High:4)

 The confirmed vulnerabilities are as follows（Note: the dependent tripartite is already the latest version。）：